nasa-fornax/fornax-images/astro-default/introduction.md

 # Notebooks
 The `notebooks` folder in the home directory contains notebooks that are actively being developed.
 They currently include:
-- [fornax-demo-notebooks](fornax-demo-notebooks/README.md): These are the main notbeooks developed by the Fornax team.
-The rendered version is availale on the [documentation page](https://nasa-fornax.github.io/fornax-demo-notebooks).
+- [fornax-demo-notebooks](fornax-demo-notebooks/README.md): These are the main notebooks developed by the Fornax team.
+The rendered version is available on the [documentation page](https://nasa-fornax.github.io/fornax-demo-notebooks).
 - [IVOA_2024_demo](IVOA_2024_demo/README.md): Notebooks developed in collaboration with the LINCC team, demonstrating the use of Hispcat and LSDB for large catalog cross matching.